East Quad on the Coe Campus

 • Coe has reduced the college's carbon footprint in significant ways.

 • Coe switched from heating the campus with coal to natural gas, which resulted in a decrease in the college's carbon output of 19%.
-The new steam plant, which is shared with St. Luke's Hospital, was built to LEED standards.
+The steam plant, which is shared with St. Luke's Hospital, was built to LEED standards.

 • The remodel of Peterson Hall utilized the latest in high-efficiency electrical motors and controls to make the science building’s ventilation system both safe and thrifty with electricity usage.